In this post, we will look at fine weight yarn.

 The type of projects that you will see using fine weight yarn is socks, baby items, wraps, accessories and lightweight sweaters.

 Take a look at some of the patterns that use this weight of yarn below:

 Make a slouchy cardigan with fine yarn with this free downloadable pattern

 A great accessory for the colder months, make a headband with this paid pattern.

 This long wrap is a pretty knit made with fine yarn.

-Make a cosy turtleneck this fall knit with fine yarn.
+Make a cozy turtleneck this fall knit with fine yarn.